Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Juli of PaleoMG puts an Asian spin on gazpacho, using coconut milk, lemongrass, and ginger for sweet, herbal heat plus the cool of cucumbers.

 I think nothing speaks of summer quite like watermelon.
 Have you ever considered using it in a soup—a chilled soup?
-This recipe from SouthernLiving is a perfect blend of sweet and spice.
+This recipe from SouthernLiving is a perfect blend of sweetness and spice.

 © 2017 Linda Lum